vidzz22/Goodreads-Book-Recommendation-System/README.md

 This project implements and compares multiple recommendation strategies using the **Goodreads (Goodbooks-10k)** dataset.

-The objective is to analyze how different recommendation approaches behave under high data sparsity and to understand their:
+The objective is to analyze how different recommendation approaches behave under high data sparsity.

-- Scalability
-- Personalization capability
-- Suitability for cold start scenarios

 **Dataset:**
 https://www.kaggle.com/datasets/zygmunt/goodbooks-10k